 Figure 2.
 Predict Chart Pattern Breakout Direction Strategy

-Figure 3 shows a head and shoulders on a 1-minute EURUSD chart.
-Once again there’s a strong price run leading into a head and shoulders pattern.
+Figure 3 shows a head and shoulders continuation on a 1-minute EURUSD chart.
+There’s a strong price run leading into a head and shoulders pattern.
 The head and shoulders pattern is commonly considered a reversal pattern, but if you look closely, you will often see small head and shoulder patterns that act as continuation patterns.
-Figure 3 is an example of this.
-The price rallies, forms a small head and shoulders, but then instead of breaking lower it breaks higher, resulting in a continuation of the uptrend.
+The price rallies, forms a small head and shoulders continuation, and then moves to the upside

 Figure 3.
 Predict Upside Breakout on Head and Shoulders Continuation Pattern, 1-Minute Chart

-Given the prior move higher, the expectation is that the price will continue to rally.
-Although, we can’t be sure.
-Therefore, once the right shoulder forms, and then makes a higher low, it’s a strong indication our expectation is correct.
+Given the prior move higher, the expectation is that the price will continue to rally following the pattern.
+Once the right shoulder forms, and then makes a higher low, it’s a strong indication our expectation is correct.
 Following that higher low, we are looking for any opportunity to get in.
 The price drops a little again than starts to move higher–that’s the entry.
 A stop loss is placed below the lows of the head and shoulders pattern, or below the recent low.
-In this case, our entry is slightly better than waiting for an actual breakout higher (which would be a move above the descending trendline connecting the head and right shoulder), but still reduces risk and increases profit potential.
+In this case, our entry is slightly better than waiting for an actual breakout higher, which would have been a rally above the descending trendline connecting the head and right shoulder.
+The earlier entry reduces risk and increases profit potential.

 For this example I have provided another target method, using a Fibonacci Extension tool.
 By running the tool from near the start of the prior run, to the top of the head and shoulders pattern, then to the low of the pattern, several price targets are provided by the tool.
 By using the 100.0 level I was basically anticipating that the move higher following the breakout would be roughly equal to the move higher priot to the pattern.
 This tool is not a requirement.
 I don’t use often use it, but it is something you can play with and see if it helps you.

 In order to predict chart pattern breakout direction, there needs to be a strong trend underway that the chart pattern is a part of.
 We expect the breakout will occur in the direction of the trend.
 As a general rule, I want to see trending movement prior to any chart pattern–whether I end up trading it in a traditional way, or front-running it.
 Without a strong move prior to the pattern, there’s no evidence that traders care about the price, and therefore, breakouts are more likely to fail or not reach the target(s).

-For the entry we want some minor confirmation of our expectation.
+For the entry, we want some minor confirmation of our expectation.
 In the event of a predicted upside breakout, we want to see the price hold above the support of the pattern, as it did in the examples above.
 In the event of a downside breakout, we want the price to hold below resistance of the pattern.
 I then typically wait for the price to start moving up off pattern support before buying or wait for the price to start moving lower off pattern resistance before shorting.

-This sometimes means we won’t be able to front-run; the market simply doesn’t give us the opportunity.
-Refer to back to figure 1: by the time we can actually draw the triangle (we need at least two price swings) the price breaks lower before pulling back to the top of the triangle.
+Sometimes we can’t front-run.
+The market doesn’t give us the opportunity.
+Refer to back to figure 1.
+By the time we draw the triangle (we need at least two price swings) the price breaks lower before pulling back to the top of the triangle.
 Therefore, sometimes trading chart patterns in the traditional way is the only option.

-Just because the trend was up prior to the chart pattern, doesn’t mean the breakout will be in that direction.
-Other factors must be considered, such as strong support and resistance levels, whether the trend is slowing down, or if the price is bucking up against trend channel support/resistance.
+Just because the trend was up prior to the chart pattern doesn’t mean the breakout will be in that direction.
+Consider other factors, such as strong support and resistance levels, whether the trend is slowing down, or if the price is bucking up against trend channel support/resistance.

 Predicting Chart Pattern Breakout Direction – Final Considerations